Alibaba boosts IPO as demand strengthens

 The Chinese e-commerce company, which handles more transactions than Amazon.com Inc and eBay Inc combined, has attracted investors keen to buy into the country's rapid growth and its evolving Internet sector.

-The company and selling shareholders will now raise almost $22 billion at the top of the new IPO range.
-Alibaba remains on track to set an IPO record if underwriters exercise an option to sell additional shares to meet demand, overtaking Agricultural Bank of China Ltd's $22.1 billion (13.6 billion pounds) listing in 2010.
+The company and selling shareholders will now raise almost $22 billion (13.5 billion pounds) at the top of the new IPO range.
+Alibaba remains on track to set an IPO record if underwriters exercise an option to sell additional shares to meet demand, overtaking Agricultural Bank of China Ltd's $22.1 billion listing in 2010.

 Alibaba embarked on its roadshow for the IPO last week and attracted enough demand to cover its entire deal within two days, people familiar with the process said last week.
 Trading is expected to kick off this week.